Embroidery Stabilizer

 • Cut the stabilizer leaving enough margin to fully cover the hoop.

-• Do not use too many layers: this can make the embroidery stiff and cause tensions.
+• Do not use too many layers: this can make the embroidery stiff and cause tension.

 • Tighten the fabric in the hoop without stretching or distorting it.
-Good tension ensures a good result.
+Proper tension ensures a good result.

 • Remove the stabilizer only after the embroidery is completely finished.
 This protects the embroidered stitches.